yzeng-lol/TCGE-scMultiome/test/README.md

 ## Test datasets

 `dummy_data/`: Contains data for performing a quick dry run of the pipeline to verify that all configurations are correctly set.
 It also facilitates generating the DAG for the templates.

+`lymph_node_lymphoma_14k`: The processed outputs for the flash-frozen lymph node with B cell lymphoma using Cell Ranger ARC 2.0.0, are available for download from [10x Genomics datasets](https://www.10xgenomics.com/datasets/fresh-frozen-lymph-node-with-b-cell-lymphoma-14-k-sorted-nuclei-1-standard-2).
+The lymph_node_lymphoma_14k_atac_fragments.tsv.gz, lymph_node_lymphoma_14k_atac_fragments.tsv.gz.tbi and lymph_node_lymphoma_14k_filtered_feature_bc_matrix.h5 are essential for a  can be for a full test run on an individual sample.